 - Damage to your vehicle and the items inside

 - Punitive damages to punish the severe negligence of the other party

 - Wrongful death

-Dealing with anyone’s insurance—even your own insurer—is difficult.
-New York is a no-fault insurance state, which means your first action must be against your own insurer, no matter who is at fault for the accident.
-If you want to file a personal injury claim,you must have suffered a “serious injury,” which has a legal definition.
+Dealing with anyone’s insurance—even your own—is hard.
+New York is a no-fault insurance state, which means your first action must be against your own insurer.
+That’s no matter who is responsible for the accident.
+If you want to file a personal injury claim, you must have suffered a “serious” injury.

 - A fracture